smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 --------------------------------------------------------
 **INTERSECT**

-The `INTERSECT` returns the following records.
+The `INTERSECT` operator treats the NULL markers as being not distinct from each other.

 ```sql
 SELECT Fruit FROM ##TableA